Search and Hit Enter

 An aerial shot of a bowl of FODMAP friendly spring onion dip set amongst a plate of brightly coloured crudites

-10. Cheesy garlicky gluten free naan
+10. Low FODMAP cheesy garlicky gluten free naan

 The only thing better than this gluten free cheesy naan is finishing it off with garlic infused ghee for the full heavenly experience.